Factions Likely Involved in Creation & Maintenance

 Spin: For them, a mind upload is the ultimate “biotech prototype” — a fusion of code and flesh.

-Crucible Reliquary Holdings (0505 Aurix)
+Crucible Reliquary Holdings (0505 - Aurix Aurix)

 Involvement: Religious custodians of the Crucible Gate.
 Their interest comes from a spiritual angle: is an uploaded mind a “soul” or a “ghost”?